https://www.chefspencil.com

 Tharid is a hearty spicy lamb and vegetable stew served over thin, unleavened bread (regag).
 This dish is quite popular during the holy month of Ramadan and is said to be one of Prophet Muhammed’s (PBUH) favorites.

-The meat for tharid is stewed with a variety of spices and vegetables, usually potatoes, onions, and carrots, and is then arranged over crispy thin bread and served.
+The meat for Tharid is stewed with a variety of spices and vegetables, usually potatoes, onions, and carrots, and is then arranged over crispy thin bread and served.

 20. Arayes

 Arayes are crispy pita bread sandwiches that come stuffed with minced lamb meat, spices, and herbs.
-They’re traditionally considered a snack food and can be either baked, pan-fried, or grilled.
+They’re traditionally considered snack food and can be either baked, pan-fried, or grilled.

 The filling for Arayes consists of seasoned minced meat, onion, tomatoes, and sometimes pomegranate molasses.
 The pita bread when stuffed is then generally grilled, resulting in a crunchy hard shell on the outside and soft, meaty filling on the inside.